 require a UK wide perspective.
 These include:

 constituent groups.
-BSHG Council discusses issues relevant to BSHG
+BSGM Council discusses issues relevant to BSGM

 membership as a whole, e.g. response to requests for information

 from other organisations such as HGC, do once and share project and

 plans for future BSGM conferences, and the constituent groups

 BSGM Book Club

 AGNC members are eligible to use the BSHG Book club with Oxford